-characters talk about tropes.
+Sometimes, Genre Savvy characters talk about tropes.
 There are at least three kinds of such discussions:

-This trope covers that third category, where a trope is brought up by the characters, and is directly relevant to the situation at hand, but is not taken necessarily as Truth in Television
+This trope covers that third category, where a trope is brought up by the characters, and is directly relevant to the situation at hand, but is not taken necessarily as Truth in Television.

 Distinct from Conversational Troping in that a Discussed Trope will have some relevance to the situation at hand, and distinct from an Invoked Trope in that an Invoked Trope is always either played straight or expected by at least one character to be played straight.

 See also This Is Reality, which this trope generally invokes.

 - Tropes are often discussed in Lucky Star.
 This is understandable since one of the main characters is an Otaku Surrogate.

-- She also discusses tropes while deliberately Invoking them, for example while selecting personalities for SOS Brigade, or giving Mikuru a Moe makeover.
+- Haruhi Suzumiya.
+Since the eponymous character is a Genre Savvy Reality Warper without her knowledge, This Is Reality never occurs.
+She also discusses tropes while deliberately invoking them, for example while selecting personalities for SOS Brigade, or giving Mikuru a Moe makeover.

 - In Fullmetal Alchemist, Colonel Mustang points out to Lt.
 Hughes that if he was in a war story, talking so much about how much he misses his family, while on the battlefield, would be a surefire way to get killed.